OleHolmNielsen/Niflheim_system/docs/OmniPath.rst

 However, if you have:

-* Multiple Infiniband and/or OmniPath adapters,
+* Multiple Infiniband and/or Omni-Path_ adapters,
 * Multiple ports per adapter,
 * You want to control the device names in stead of the default ib0, ib1 etc.,